 Participation in the Plan is voluntary.
-An eligible employee may elect to participate by completing an enrollment form and returning it to the payroll department of each subsidiary.
-The payroll deductions will start at the Enrollment Date, subject to the receipt of a completed enrollment form by the payroll department no later than 15 days prior to such Enrollment Date.
+An eligible employee may elect to participate by completing an enrollment form and returning it to the payroll department of Watsco (or any subsidiary of Watsco that employes).
+The payroll deductions will start at the beginning of the next Purchase Period.
+The completed enrollment form must be received by the payroll department no later than 15 days prior to the beginning of a Purchase Period.

 Purchase Periods begin on January 1, April 1, July 1 and October 1 of each year.
 The Committee shall have the power to change the duration of the Purchase Period with respect to any future Purchase Period without shareholder approval if such change is announced at least fifteen (15) days prior to the scheduled beginning of the first Purchase Period to be affected.
-So long as the Plan remains in effect, once an employee enrolls, he/she will automatically continue participation in subsequent Purchase Periods on the same basis, unless he/she elects to change deduction amounts, withdraws or becomes ineligible.
+So long as the Plan remains in effect, once an eligible employee enrolls, he/she will automatically continue participation in subsequent Purchase Periods on the same basis, unless he/she elects to change deduction amounts, withdraws or becomes ineligible.